Leverage Data-driven Retail Analytics

-Long before there were microchips, there were store owners who tracked sales and inventory, and then used that information to optimize their business decisions—what products to stock and when, and how best to market them.
-These methods may seem quaint today, but they were a very effective form of business intelligence for increasing sales and boosting competitive advantage.
+Long before there were microchips, there were store owners who tracked sales and inventory, and then used that information to optimize their business decisions-what products to stock and when, and how best to market them.
+These methods may seem quaint today, but they were a very effective form of business intelligence for increasing sales and boosting competitive advantage in the retail industry.

 Of course, these days, retailers have exponentially greater amounts of data.
 In addition to highly granular information about inventory and sales transactions, they possess literally millions, sometimes billions, of data points about their customers in the age of mobile and social media, etc.

 In short, they have all the data they need to power big data analytics to craft highly personalized customer journeys.
 And innovative brands are already using customer and sales data to craft highly personalized journeys based on those customer insights.

 And a great deal is at stake.
 According to McKinsey analysts, the value of personalization is expected to reach somewhere between $1.7 and $3 trillion.
 And much of that value will be captured over the next two years, McKinsey predicts.
 Needless to say, that also means that brands that fail to act decisively will face serious risks.

 Yet many of today’s retailers still struggle to leverage their customer data.
 Creating truly data-driven customer journeys is a slow, cumbersome, and costly process.
 Fortunately, there are now better, faster ways for brands to catch up and regain competitive advantage, thanks to a new approach that Gartner has dubbed smart hubs (i.e. CDPs).
 With that in mind, let’s consider the following:

 - The disappearance of third-party customer data